devgithubs/MS2/README.md

 #### Imagery
 Body: Background: Image of retro television used to give the impression of a live TV game show.

+#### Iconography
+Answer options: tick and X icons used when right/wrong answers are selected.
+Trophy icon and face emoji displayed on result page (changes with result).

+#### Typography
+font-family: 'Karla', sans-serif; imported from Google Fonts used throughout.

 ### Structure Plane
 ### Scope Plane